Martin Boyd: Subject matter

 While writing most of his novels in England, Boyd's novels frequently focus on the contrasting and conflicting realities of upper-class English and Australian societies.
 He tended to concentrate on the niceties and absurdities of social exchanges, instead of a greater concern with universal problems of human life.

 Boyd's works do, however, reflect the two major preoccupations of his own life: a spiritual and religious concern; and, the disillusionment with and displacement from the two countries he was affiliated with, England and Australia.
 This is referred to by Kathleen Fitzpatrick as "the Anglo-Australian malaise".
 The novels explore the importance of class and social standing in England and Australia that families such as the Boyds experienced.
 The novel Lucinda Brayford, is a good example of this preoccupation.
 Biographer and critic, Brian McFarlane, writes, "...Boyd is clearly preoccupied with the way qualities of character and patterns of behavior recur in families.
 Sometimes, indeed, his stress on hereditary influences seems so bluntly asserted as to rob the impulses and motivations of his characters of some of their interests".

 Responses to Boyd's work vary from outright hostility, to others describing his novels as "alone in Australian Literature reflect[ing] the lives of an alienated British elite…".
 Fitzpatrick writes, "In spite of very great gifts, which included a prose style of great flexibility and grace, Martin Boyd, the man without a country and the writer without a subject has remained a gifted amateur rather than a professional novelist", while McFarlane describes Boyd's virtues as "minor but real".

 Boyd's novels are now published in the Penguin Twentieth Century Classics series, and he is described as "rubbing shoulders" with authors such as Franz Kafka.
 In his own time, Boyd's novels received few reviews in the Australian newspapers, and little critical attention between 1928 and 1949.
 While Boyd's first three novels did not sell well and led to his following three novels being rejected by publishers, his novel, The Montforts achieved critical success.
 Despite this, Fitzpatrick wrote in 1963, "He has a public in England, and his novel Lucinda Brayford was a bestseller in America, but his work seems to be little known in Australia...".
 "Martin Boyd’s work is vaguely felt, I think, to be rather immoral because it is in conflict with the Australian ethos of the moment".
 In The Australian Book Review, McFarlane also claims that "There has always been something grudging about the Australian response to Boyd.
 Perhaps he would have been more critically and commercially popular if he had not confined himself to writing about the upper-middle classes".

+Oral History

+Boyd recounted an oral history of his life and writing in 1965 with Desmond O'Grady (interviewer).
+This can be found at the National Library of Australia.